 If you ever need to go on holidays in January and you hope for some decent weather (and you don’t want to go that far in Europe): Málaga is the city to go to.
 There’s sun, tapas, sangria, and nice people (and Antonio Banderas).
 What more could one ask for?
 Besides bookstores then?
 I just love to wander around and discover new bookstores and places.
 This is a city that is screaming culture.
 Beautiful artwork on the walls, Pablo Picasso, and lovely Spanish bookstores.

 My bookish adventure already started when we entered the apartment.
 Okay, to be honest: the next day.
 We were too tired to actually explore all the rooms properly.
 So the next morning I found a little book collection in the living room (photo on Instagram!) and I couldn’t wait to see the rest of the stores here.

-We took the Saturday to look for books in the city of art.
+We took Saturday to look for books in the city of art.

 The first one we discovered was Rayuela.
-When you enter the reasonable sized bookstore, Spanish music fills your ears.
+When you enter the reasonably sized bookstore, Spanish music fills your ears.
 It has a nice atmosphere and just a small selection of English.